 Zinsser Primers Best For All Painting Applications

-Zinsser primers offer the broadest range of stain blocking and bonding solutions, making it the best primer for any home or commercial painting project.
+Zinsser primers offer the broadest range of stain-blocking and bonding solutions, making them the best primers for any home or commercial painting project.

 Priming before painting can be the difference between a paint job that fails and one that lasts a long time.